 Top Cities in Florida for Retirement

 People of all ages swarm to Florida for the warm weather, vacation atmosphere, and water sources.
 However, the state contains numerous cities that are unique from one another.
-Everyone relocates to Florida for different reasons, so you’ll want to research your options before move-in day.
+Everyone relocating to Florida is doing it for different reasons, so you’ll want to research your options before move-in day.

 Florida is also thriving with small pockets of retirement communities.
 Seniors frequently move to the state because of the pleasant climate, tax advantages, and affordable housing.
 While the perfect location for retirement changes from person to person, some well-known spots attract travelers looking to settle down.